Yashwanth-Karumanchi/Automated-Data-Cleaning-Pipeline-for-ML/README.md

 3. Navigate to the folder where you have cloned this repo into, and enter streamlit run app.py
 4. Viola!
 There's the website.

+Also, there's datasets in the data folder if you wanna test it out without searching for your own datasets.
+Have fun guys!

 Thanks for reading!